googleapis/google-cloud-cpp/doc/adding_new_libraries.md

 ## Run the Scaffold Generator

 Manually edit `generator/generator_config.textproto` and add the new service.
-The run the micro-generator to create the scaffold and the C++ sources:
+Then run the micro-generator to create the scaffold and the C++ sources:

 ```shell
 bazel_output_base="$(bazel info output_base)"